tinode/chat/docs/API.md

         mode: "JRWP" // string, combination of want and given },
       read: 112, // integer, ID of the message user claims through {note} message
-                 // to have read, optional
+                 // to have read, optional.
-      recv: 315, // integer, like 'read', but received, optional
+      recv: 315, // integer, like 'read', but received, optional.
       clear: 12, // integer, in case some messages were deleted, the greatest ID
-                 // of a deleted message, optional
+                 // of a deleted message, optional.
+      public: { ... }, // application-defined user's 'public' object, absent when
+                       // querying P2P topics.
-      private: { ... } // application-defined user's 'private' object, present only
+      private: { ... } // application-defined user's 'private' object.
-                       // for the requester's own subscriptions.
       online: true, // boolean, current online status of the user; if this is a
                     // group or a p2p topic, it's user's online status in the topic,
                     // i.e. if the user is attached and listening to messages; if this